 1 metric tonne of tobacco produces about 1,000,000 cigarettes.
 For each million smoked, there is one death.
 Total there are about 6 trillion cigarettes smoked equating about 6 million deaths.

-Victor Lustig was a conman extraordinaire.
-Among his many achievements, he once sold the Eiffel Tower to a scrap metal dealer in 1925.
-Recent newspaper stories revealed the cost of upkeep to the city.
-He brought together scrap metal dealers indicating the city was secretly looking at selling the tower for scrap.
+Victor Lustig was a conman.
+Among his many achievements, he once sold the Eiffel Tower to a scrap metal dealer in 1925 using stories written by local newspapers that described the cost of upkeep to the city.

 During the 1930s, the Soviet Union built two "Maksim Gorky" aircraft which were specifically for distributing propaganda.
-They had powerful radio sets (the voice from the sky), a printing press, library, radio stations, photographic laboratory, a telephone switchboard (for communicating inside the plane), pneumatic post system and film projector with sound for showing movies in flight.
+They broadcasted radio, had a printing press, a library, had a photographic laboratory, a telephone switchboard (for communicating inside the plane), a pneumatic post system and a film projector with sound for showing movies in flight.

 Besides English, Māori and New Zealand Sign Language are the official languages of the country.